When the music stops: Afghan 'happy place' falls silent - NewsBreak

 Sarmast had left Kabul on July 12 for his summer holiday, never imagining that just few weeks later the whole project and everything he'd worked for the past 20 years would be endangered.
 He's terrified for his 350 students and 90 faculty, many of whom have already gone into hiding.
 Reports of Taliban searching for adversaries door-to-door have fanned their worries.

 “We are all very, very fearful about the future of music, we are very fearful about our girls, about our faculty,” he said.
-Sarmast, who spoke in a Zoom interview, requested that additional details about the students and school not be published, because he did not want to endanger them.
+Sarmast requested that additional details about the students and school not be published, because he did not want to endanger them.

 In a sign of what the future holds, radio and TV stations stopped broadcasting music, except for Islamic songs — though it was not clear if the change in programming was a result of Taliban edicts or an effort by the stations to avoid potential problems with the insurgents.